Network Rail: Electrification schemes

 During 2011, work commenced to extend the electrification of the Midland Main Line, including to both Corby and Nottingham.
 In July 2017, it was announced the then-Secretary of State for Transport Chris Grayling that the electrification scheme north of Kettering to Derby, Nottingham and Sheffield had been cancelled and that bi-mode trains would be used instead.
 However, in May 2022, a briefing to contractors was released ahead of an invitation to tender for Midland Mainline Electrification project work to extend electrification to Nottingham and Sheffield.
 This scheme is expected to cost £1.3 billion.

 Network Rail has undertaken numerous schemes to develop its own renewable electrical generation footprint, which is used in part to power the operational railway.
 In January 2014, Network Rail opened the world's largest solar-powered bridge, adjacent to the remains of the old Blackfriars Railway Bridge, across the River Thames.
 The roof of the new railway bridge is covered with 4,400 photovoltaic panels, providing up to half of the energy requirement for London Blackfriars station.
-Various locations across Network Rail's property portfolio, including stations and depots.
+Solar panels are used at various locations across Network Rail's property portfolio, including stations and depots.
 In August 2022, an agreement between the company and EDF was signed to provide more solar energy.

 Planned demise

-In May 2021, the Government announced that Network Rail is to superseded by a new body, Great British Railways, in 2023.
+In May 2021, the Conservative UK government announced that Network Rail would be superseded by a new body, Great British Railways (GBR), in 2023.
+After some delay, the new body was established in shadow form by the successor Labour government in November 2024.

+As part of a public consultation held in early 2025 on the details of the formal creation of GBR, the government stated that Network Rail Infrastructure Limited would form the core of the new organisation.